 The benefits of whale watching

-Whale watching is great fun and as long as it is carried out responsibly, benefits everyone: watchers, operators and local communities - and of course, the whales, dolphins and porpoises who are, the stars of the show!
+Responsible whale watching benefits everyone: watchers, operators, local communities - and of course, the whales, dolphins and porpoises who are the sight to see!

 Responsible whale watching is great . . .

 - Allows watchers to enjoy the spectacle of whales and dolphins in their natural environment

 - Offers the opportunity to learn about whales and dolphins, the threats they face and what we can do to help

 - Creates a direct and memorable connection to these amazing creatures

 - Provides a research platform for scientists to collect opportunistic data on the behavior and ecology of whales and dolphins

 - Helps to create a network of observers who can report whales or dolphins in distress to trained and permitted responders